SentioProberDev/Examples-Python/README.md

 * Open the Assets Combobox and download the \*.tar.gz archive (i.e. sentio_prober_control-0.1.3.tar.gz)

 3.)
-Install the SentioProberControl python bindings for SENTIO probe stations You can install the package with pip from a terminal:
+Install the SentioProberControl python bindings for SENTIO probe stations You can install the package with pip from a terminal by typing the following command:

 ```python -m pip install sentio_prober_control-0.1.3.tar.gz```